Medha Makhlouf, JD

 Opinion: Biden must stop using ‘public health’ excuse to immediately expel migrants

-Towards Racial Justice: The Role of Medical-Legal Partnerships,
+Towards Racial Justice: The Role of Medical-Legal Partnerships

 Setting the Health Justice Agenda: Addressing Health Inequity and Injustice in the Post-Pandemic Clinic and Injustice in the Post-Pandemic Clinic